libocca/occa/docs/guide/user-guide/getting-started.md

 # Download and Installation

-Use git to download OCCA or download the latest release `.tar.gz` from |Github Release Link|
+Use git to download OCCA or download the latest release `.tar.gz` from the [Github releases](https://github.com/libocca/occa/releases)

 ```bash
 git clone https://github.com/libocca/occa.git